 Manometry – This is a test to measure how well the muscles and nerves in the rectum and anus in the child’s bottom are working to push out faeces (poo).
 The doctor will insert a catheter (flexible plastic tube) into the child’s bottom and pass it up into the rectum.
 The other end is attached to a machine which measures how well the muscles and nerves are working.
 A small balloon on the end of the catheter is then inflated gradually, which mimics poo in the rectum.
 The machine will record the reaction of the nerves and muscles in the child’s rectum and anus when this happens.

 Further information about all these tests is available on our website

 How can it be treated?

 There are plenty of options for treating bowel incontinence.
-Your doctor will discuss which one(s) are most suitable for your child.
+Your doctor will discuss which one(s) are most suitable for the child.

 Diet and fluids – A well-balanced diet with plenty of fluids can help to reduce constipation.
 In turn, this softens the poo so it is easier and less uncomfortable to pass.

 Biofeedback therapy – This concentrates on the pelvic floor muscles, which are vital for successful bladder and bowel function.
-Biofeedback works by measuring and displaying body functions on a computer screen, so a number of sticky pads (electrodes) are put on your child’s abdomen and buttocks.
-These are connected to the computer using long wires and measure your child’s pelvic floor muscle function.
+Biofeedback works by measuring and displaying body functions on a computer screen, so a number of sticky pads (electrodes) are put on the child’s abdomen and buttocks.
+These are connected to the computer using long wires and measure the child’s pelvic floor muscle function.